sketch-hq/SketchAPI/examples/hello-world/README.md

 # Hello World

-This example plugin for [Sketch](https://www.sketchapp.com) demonstrates how to create a new layer.
+This is an extremely simple plugin example, which illustrates how to add a menu command to the Plugins menu and execute some code when it is selected.

 _It was created using `skpm`.
 For a detailed explanation on how things work, checkout the [skpm Readme](https://github.com/skpm/skpm/blob/master/README.md)._